How To Buy Shares (Stocks) in Australia: On The ASX & Global

 These are well-established companies and offer the best chance to minimise your risk and provide consistent returns.

-There are two main ways to place a buy order for a stock: "at the limit" or "at market" price.
+When placing a buy order for a stock, you have two primary options: "at the limit" or "at market" price.

-Where market orders are executed instantly at the current stock price, limit orders execute when the stock price reaches the "limit price" you specified to buy a stock.
+Market orders get executed immediately at the current stock price, while limit orders only execute when the stock price reaches the "limit price" you specified for buying the stock.

-Some platforms also provide conditional orders that enable you to take advantage of stock market opportunities.
+Additionally, certain platforms offer conditional orders, allowing you to capitalizse on stock market opportunities.
 Some of these buy orders include:

 • Good until the cancelled order